diethardsteiner/diethardsteiner.github.io/_posts/2016-09-09-Getting-Started-With-Flink-Streaming-API.md

 }
 ```

-As previously mentioned, this example was taking directly from the [Flink Streaming API Documentation](https://ci.apache.org/projects/flink/flink-docs-master/dev/datastream_api.html).
+As previously mentioned, this example was taken directly from the [Flink Streaming API Documentation](https://ci.apache.org/projects/flink/flink-docs-master/dev/datastream_api.html).
 This site offers a good explanation of what the code does.
-This blog post only focuses mainly on the project setup.
+This blog post focuses mainly on the project setup.

 Once we compile our code it will be output to the `target` folder.
 As we store our code on **git**, we want to make sure that this folder does not get added to git (version controlled).
 So just create a `.gitignore` file with following content inside our **WordCount** folder: